-- Oily skin: Fresh or store bought aloe vera gel is an excellent ingredient for those with oily skin type.
+Fresh or store-bought aloe vera gel is an excellent ingredient for those with oily skin type.
 Aloe gel is the gentlest nourishing and soothing ingredient for your skin.
 Apply it after cleansing and toning your skin and let your skin absorb the goodness of this skin superfood.
 You can add a few drops of essential oils such as tea tree to keep problem associated with oily skin at bay.

-- Combination skin: Those with combination skin type can go for argan oil.
+Those with combination skin types can go for argan oil.
 Rightly called liquid gold, this oil contains loads of skin benefits.
 It gets easily absorbed by the skin and keeps it nourished for a long time.
 Apply it in the morning before wearing makeup to keep your skin soft and moisturised all day long.

 Last but not the least, applying a face mask is one of the most relaxing things you can do for your skin and mind.
 Depending on your skin type, use a nourishing, cleansing or glow-inducing mask every weekend or on your day off to give your skin the love it deserves.
 Watch your favourite TV shows or read a book as the natural skin care ingredients work their magic.
 Here are the type of masks you can use for each skin type!